norkos/account-management/README.md

        - create `AUTH_TOKEN` with token details needed to communicate with RESTAPI
        - create `TWO_FA` with token needed to erase the DB
        - if you want to see debug logs set `DEBUG_LOGGER_LEVEL` into  `True`
+       - if you want FastAPI to be verbose when sending response with code 500 set `DEBUG_REST` into `True`
   - install extensions in Heroku
     - (mandatory) postgres
        - create `ASYNC_DB_URL` in heroku EVN variables